ivansabik/bludo/README.md

 Bludo
 =====

-Bludo is a sample app using Meteor and React.
-The sample app develops a blood donation system to facilitate the patients from all around the world, find blood donors near them.
+Bludo is a sample app using Meteor based in the idea of a blood donation system to help patients find blood donors near them.

 ## Users